Effective vs Ineffective Work Meetings

 2. there should be a clear agenda with an issue that needs to be discussed or one that involves something that is easier said and shown rather than written.

-3. if a live discussion is required, the issue to discuss should be sufficiently complex or important or urgent.
+3. if a live discussion is required, the issue to discuss should be sufficiently complex, important or urgent.

 For discussions that don’t need to be in real time (asynchronous discussions), then communicating via chat where only relevant people are involved is usually effective.

-For status updates, they are actually more effective when they are written, e.g, via weekly email, as long as they are concise and formatted well so that people can easily consume all of it or just the parts that are relevant to them.
-This also allows people time to think about a particular update and follow up with relevant people if needed.
+For status updates, they are actually more effective when they are written, e.g, via group chat, as long as they are concise and formatted well so that people can easily consume all of it or just the parts that are relevant to them.
+This also gives people time to think about a particular update and follow up with relevant people if needed.
+It also allows anyone, not just team leads, to post important updates as soon as they happen.

 Following are some quotes from various sources on the topic of providing status updates.
 Many of these quotes are from companies that provide communication and collaboration tools.
 Regardless, they do have a point.